 - Define who you are and what you will be (they won’t)

-Remember your qualities that have nothing to do with your studies:
+Ask yourself “What makes me amazing?“, and remember all your qualities that have nothing to do with your studies:

 - Your humour and good-naturedness